Coronavirus crisis: Rent-forgiveness proposal introduced to help struggling Olvera Street merchants

 Face masks now required of all Angelenos when outside, Garcetti says

-The few visitors who were here-tell me it's disheartening that this L.A. landmark is this quiet.
+The few visitors who were there Wednesday said it was disheartening so see the previously bustling L.A. landmark so quiet.

 Kinda Claiborne said: "I've lived in downtown for almost 20 years and this is the first time I've seen Olvera Street completely desolate."